cherouvim/imdb-stats/README.md

 # imdb-stats

 Loads some of the TSV files of https://datasets.imdbws.com/ into a MySQL server.
-Documentation of those datasets can be found at: https://www.imdb.com/interfaces/

-To load the data edit `load-data.sh` to set your MySQL info and then run it:
+Edit `load-data.sh` to set your MySQL info and then run it:

 ```bash
 ./load-data.sh